-- Objective of each study: - Study 1: To determine the optimal dose of VEL and SOF across the pediatric age range based on achieving drug exposures similar to that shown to be safe and effective in adult patients. - Study 2: To determine the safety and effectiveness as measured by SVR12 of SOF/VEL in pediatric patients with chronic HCV infection and compensated liver disease. - Patients to be Studied: - Subjects in Studies 1 and 2 must have evidence of chronic HCV infection as documented by positive HCV antibody for at least 6 months, measurable HCV RNA in the blood, and evidence of liver inflammation documented by persistently abnormal liver transaminases or liver biopsy. - Age group in which study(ies) will be performed: Studies 1 and 2 must include pediatric patients 3 to < 18 years of age to evaluate the PK of SOF, GS-331007, VEL and the safety and SVR12 of SOF/VEL. - Number of patients to be studied:
+- Objective of each study: - Study 1: To determine the optimal dose of VEL and SOF across the pediatric age range based on achieving drug exposures similar to that shown to be safe and effective in adult patients. - Study 2: To determine the safety and effectiveness as measured by SVR12 of SOF/VEL in pediatric patients with chronic HCV infection and compensated liver disease. - Patients to be Studied: - Subjects in Studies 1 and 2 must have evidence of chronic HCV infection as documented by positive HCV antibody for at least 6 months and measurable HCV RNA in the blood. - Age group in which study(ies) will be performed: Studies 1 and 2 must include pediatric patients 3 to < 18 years of age to evaluate the PK of SOF, GS-331007, VEL and the safety and SVR12 of SOF/VEL. - Number of patients to be studied: